 Internal Revenue Code Section 179 as in effect on January 1, 2022 is adopted for tax years beginning on or after January 1, 2022.
-For tax years beginning on or after January 1, 2022, the Arkansas Section 179 deduction limit will be \$1,080,000 and the dollar-for-dollar phaseout will begin at \$2,700,000.
+For tax years beginning on or after January 1, 2022, the Arkansas Section 179 deduction limit will be \$1,080,000 and the dollar-fordollar phaseout will begin at \$2,700,000.
 For tax years beginning on or after January 1, 2011 and beginning before January 1, 2022, the Arkansas Section 179 deduction limit is \$25,000 and the phaseout begins at \$200,000.
 Form AR1100REC will need to be completed for any taxpayer filing a corporation income tax return or pass-through entity tax return and claiming a Section 179 deduction.
-Carryforward of Section 179 deductions from prior years may be used towards the Arkansas Section 179 deduction limitation but may only be claimed if Arkansas depreciation deductions were not claimed in those prior vears.
+Carryforward of Section 179 deductions from prior years may be used towards the Arkansas Section 179 deduction limitation but may only be claimed if Arkansas depreciation deductions were not claimed in those prior years.
 If the Arkansas Section 179 deduction is different from the federal Section 179 deduction, a Form 4562 depreciation schedule will need to be completed showing the calculation of the Arkansas depreciation deduction.
+In addition, Internal Revenue Code Section 179D Energy Efficient Commercial Buildings deduction is not an allowed deduction.
+Arkansas Legislature has not adopted this IRC code.